When it comes to picking what to rest your mattress on, you might think you can throw a box spring on your bed frame and call it a day.

 So if you have a foam mattress — whether it’s memory foam, latex or polyfoam — or even a hybrid mattress, you may want to consider pursuing the mattress foundation route.

 (P.S.
-If you go with a slatted mattress foundation, just make sure the wooden slats are no more than 2–3 inches apart for optimal foam mattress support!)
+If you go with a slatted mattress foundation, just make sure the wooden slats are at least 2 inches wide and no more than 4 inches apart for optimal foam mattress support!)

 If you’re all about simplicity and efficiency, then the platform bed is probably the right mattress base for you.